Skip to main content

 It can also reach more people than the Yellow Pages, is more traceable, and costs a lot less than printing out thousands of fliers.

-Setting up a PPC campaign on Google Adwords can be an extremely effective way to attract new customers to any local business…if it is set up the right way.
+Setting up a PPC campaign on Google Ads can be an extremely effective way to attract new customers to any local business…if it is set up the right way.

 An incorrectly set-up campaign can: